Suffolk

 In the post-war years, Butler County experienced a period of growth and recovery.
 The agricultural industry continued to flourish, with tobacco becoming a major cash crop.
 The county also saw the development of coal mining operations, further diversifying its economy.
 Over the years, Butler County has faced various challenges but has remained a resilient and vibrant community, proud of its history and dedicated to preserving its unique heritage.

-This timeline provides a concise overview of the key events in the history of Butler County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Butler County, Kentucky.

 • 1810 - Butler County is formed from sections of Logan and Ohio counties.